 There are many modular extension systems that offer a design-and-build solution for a new room.
 An oak frame extension is a more traditional option – a single room with a pitched roof featuring a vaulted ceiling with exposed trusses.

-11. Build a glazed extension
+11. Build a small glazed extension

 Whether you're planning to build a single storey extension into a side return or across the back of your house, adding in a large expanse of glazing into your design will ensure your newly expanded room is flooded with light all year round.